benjaminbrinkman/django-cms-boilerplate/README.md

 Then to install within the virtualenv (this project currently only has a beta release, USE WITH CAUTION, however, testing is appreciated):

-pip install django-cms-boilerplate==1.0beta2
+pip install django-cms-boilerplate==1.0beta3

 Then use

 cms-admin.py startproject [YOUR PROJECT NAME]

 anywhere in the filesystem to create a default django cms project template.
 Comes with HTML and CSS Templates based on Bootstrap to get you started quickly.
+Please note, there is a known issue of an incompatibility between Bootstrap and the inline editing feature in Django-cms, which affects the default theme.
+It prevents use of the cms_toolbar in the default theme.
+I will be working on submitting a patch to upstream that resolves this.